benjamindean/observatory/README.md

 **Q:** Will these keys get my Steam account blocked?
 **A:** No, all the stores within the app are legitimate key resellers, so there should be no "grey" keys whatsoever.

+**Q:** I enabled notifications, but I'm not receiving them.
+What's wrong?
+**A:** Observatory doesn't use push notifications; it utilizes local notifications.
+For notifications to function, the app needs to be in a suspended state.
+If it's terminated (removed from your recent app list), background operations cease.
+If you want to manually check for recently discounted games, select the **Discount Date** filter on the Waitlist page.

 ## Contributing